EdgarKlavins/Hangman-MP2/README.md

 ### Media

-Main background picture was takken from https://unsplash.com Sounds used from https://www.epidemicsound.com/
+The main background picture was taken from https://unsplash.com Sounds used from https://www.epidemicsound.com/

 ### Code